vinhbt241/video-share-app-backend/README.md

 # Funny videos - Share your humour!

 ## Introduction
 This repo contains server side source code for Funny Videos - a platform where user can watch funny Youtube videos and share theirs.
-Repo's main features include:
-- Receiving and processing API requests
+With Funny Videos, you can:
+- Signup & Login.
+- Share your favorite Youtube Video.
+- Watch all of shared videos - by you and all other users!
+- Receive notification in real time when a user share their video

+The back-end also offers additional features:
 - Displaying API documentation
 - Displaying test coverage percentage (development only)